 WHAT’S IN THIS WEEK’S BOXES?

-Large box, in addition: Slice of pumpkin, scallions/leeks, red bell peppers.
+Large box, in addition: Corn, butternut squash/acorn squash/slice of pumpkin, scallions/ yellow beans/garlic.

-Large box, in addition: Slice of pumpkin, scallions/leeks, yard-long beans/tomatoes/cherry tomatoes.
+Large box, in addition: Acorn squash/slice of pumpkin, scallions/leek/parsley root/garlic, yellow beans.

 FRUIT BOXES: Peaches/nectarines, avocados, cherries, bananas.